-Asus ProArt PA32QCV to be Showcased at CES with 6K Resolution and 216 PPI
+Asus ProArt PA32QCV Showcased at Computex 2025 with 6K Resolution and 218 PPI

-Originally announced back in June at Computex, Asus have today announced further details of their ProArt PA32QCV monitor and will showcase this at the CES event in January 2025.
-The PA32QCV is a 31.5″ sized screen offering a high pixel density of 216 PPI and a resolution of 6016 x 3384, or “6K” as it’s referred to as.
+Originally announced back in June 2024 at Computex, then showcased again at CES 2025 in January this year, Asus have also showcased their new 6K resolution ProArt monitor at Computex 2025.
+The PA32QCV is a 31.5″ sized screen with an IPS technology panel offering a high pixel density of ~218 PPI and a resolution of 6016 x 3384, or “6K” as it’s referred to as.
 The aim is to offer unparalleled image clarity, making it ideal for video editors, photographers, and AI artists.
 Compared to a 4K monitor of the same size, the PA32QCV could provide 145% more onscreen workspace, providing creators with a larger canvas for their content if scaling is kept the same.
 Or if scaling is required then the higher pixel density will delivery even sharper and clearer images.

 Asus LuxPixel technology screen coating